-As set forth in further detail below, Charity Care and Financial Aid are available for medically necessary services to those persons who reside in our community and who meet stated criteria.
+As set forth in further detail below, Financial Aid and Charity Care are available for medically necessary services to those persons who reside in our community and who meet stated criteria.
 This Policy is applied uniformly, consistently, and equally for all eligible patients.
-To the extent reasonably possible, a patient should be evaluated for eligibility for Charity Care or Financial Aid when he/she initially presents for inpatient or outpatient services.
+To the extent reasonably possible, a patient should be evaluated for eligibility for Financial Aid and Charity Care when he/she initially presents for inpatient, elective procedures, and outpatient services.

-Charity Care and Financial Aid are available to persons:
+Financial Aid and Charity Care are available to persons:

-• Who are self-pay, have no health care coverage or governmental assistance, such as Medicaid, Managed Care coverage and cannot qualify for governmental assistance despite reasonable efforts to obtain such assistance, or have exhausted their health insurance benefits, and
+• Who are self-pay, have no health care coverage or governmental assistance, such as Medicaid, Medicare, Managed Care, Commercial insurance coverage, and does not qualify for governmental assistance despite reasonable efforts to obtain such assistance, or have exhausted their health insurance benefits

 • Whose income falls within 300% of the Federal Poverty Guidelines**, but exceptions may be made on an individual basis due to extraordinary circumstances, as provided in this Policy.

-• In addition, low income and, in some cases, middle income, persons who are unable to meet his/her financial obligations for medically necessary services due to the extraordinary high cost of those services, inadequate insurance coverage or similar reasons, may qualify on a case-by-case basis for Financial Aid under this Policy.
+• In addition, low income and, in some cases, middle income, individuals who are unable to meet his/her financial obligations for medically necessary services due to the high cost of those services, inadequate insurance coverage or similar reasons may qualify on a case-by-case basis for Financial Aid and Charity Care under this Policy

-*Patients accessing services at sites which receive funding under Federal Section 330 eligible for Charity Care/Financial Aid without regard to their place of residence.
+*Patients accessing services at sites which receive funding under Federal Section 330 are eligible for Financial Aid and Charity Care without regard to their place of residence.

 **Federal Section 330 grant funds shall not be used to provide any charity care/financial aid to patients whose income falls between 201% and 300% of the Federal Poverty Guidelines.

-Experience has shown that many persons receiving medical care at the Institution would qualify for governmental assistance programs, if they provided the necessary information and documentation.
+Experience has shown that many individuals receiving medical care at the Institution would qualify for governmental assistance programs, if they provided the necessary information and documentation.
 Staff will educate patients on available options based on their eligibility for insurance and/or related third party coverage.
-Staff should assist the patient with completing an application to any applicable governmental program, but the patient should provide the necessary information and documentation and, preferably, sign the application.
-The application process should be completed while the patient is an inpatient or at the time of the current, but not later than the next, scheduled outpatient service.
+Staff should assist the patient with completing an application to any applicable governmental program, but the patient should provide the necessary information/documentation to preferably sign the application.
+The application process should be completed while the patient is an inpatient or presents for assistance prior to any elective procedure, but not later than the next, scheduled procedure or outpatient service.

 If the patient refuses to cooperate, he/she will be treated as a “self-pay” patient.
 Any failure to cooperate under this Policy should be noted in the patient’s financial file and be considered when the patient next requests elective services.

-The determination that a patient qualifies for Charity Care or Financial Aid will be re-evaluated (a) at each inpatient admission, and (b) at least every 12 months for outpatient services.
-Staff should request if there has been a change in financial circumstances, which may affect a patient’s eligibility under this Policy.
+The determination that a patient qualifies for Financial Aid or Charity Care will be re-evaluated (a) at each inpatient admission, and (b) at least every 12 months for outpatient services.
+Staff should ask if there has been a change in financial circumstances, which may affect a patient’s eligibility under this Policy.
 If there is a change, the patient’s status should be updated.

 This Policy generally requires a financial commitment by each patient to reinforce the principle that the patient has some degree of financial responsibility for his/her medical care.
 If the patient cannot make the payment required by this Policy when the services are provided, the patient should be permitted to receive the current service, but he/she will be informed payment will be required when the next elective service is provided.
 If applicable, the Institution should also determine if a patient is eligible for an extended payment plan.
 No patient will be denied services based on inability to pay.